 Southdown real estate guide & listings for sale

-There are a lot of green spaces to enjoy in Southdown.
-There are a few green spaces close by for residents to unwind in, including Meadowwood Park and Harding Waterfront Estate, making them easy to access.
-It is relatively calm in this area, since there are very few people out and about on the streets.
+There is a great variety of green spaces in Southdown.
+There are a few parks nearby for residents to relax in, including Meadowwood Park and Harding Waterfront Estate, making it easy to reach them from a large number of locations in the neighbourhood.
+Lastly, it is relatively calm in this neighbourhood, thanks to the presence of very few people out and about on the streets.

 Driving is an excellent transportation option in Southdown.
 It is very easy to find a place to park.
 On the other hand, the public transit system in Southdown is sometimes poor.
 Thankfully, homeowners profit from the Clarkson Station with access to the Lakeshore West Line.
 There are around 10 bus lines crossing the neighbourhood, and it is very easy to reach a nearby bus stop from most residences.
 Southdown is not very well-suited for those who travel by foot as running common errands is impractical by walking.
 Although a few bicycling-friendly sectors exist, it is also occasionally challenging to move around by bike in Southdown since there are a good number of elevation changes, and the cycling network is sometimes poor.

 In Southdown, about half of dwellings are townhouses, while small apartment buildings and single detached homes make up most of the remaining housing stock.
 This area offers mainly three bedroom and four or more bedroom homes.
 Nearly 95% of the population of this neighbourhood own their home and renters make up the remainder.
 Most of the housing growth in this part of the city occurred in the 1960s and 1970s.